CITY, HISTORY, GENERAL & THEMED TOURS

 Foodie Market Tours

 What’s the difference between saucisse and saucisson?
 How do you tell a grossane from a bouteillan?
 Which cheese is stronger, the Banon and or the Picadon?
-The Tuesday market in Vaison-la-Romaine and the Wednesday market in St. Remy are two of the largest and most popular in the region.
+The Wednesday market in St. Remy is one of the largest and most popular in the region.
 There you’ll find a fantastic array of seasonal local products including olives and olive oils, fruit and vegetables, cheeses, poultry, meat, sausages, herbs, spices, seasonings, breads, sweets, wine, fruit juices and much more.
 This 90-minute tour with a local food expert lets you meet the producers, taste...and learn a ton about the most-famous foods and dishes of Provence.
 Also available on Fridays in the smaller, very-charming market in Eygalieres, 15 minutes east of St. Remy.
-Price: 75€ per person, minimum two people, group size is eight max.
+2020 Price: 75€ per person, minimum two people, group size is eight max.
 Tours start around 10 am and are offered year round.
 (For lots more food tours, see "Food, Wine & Cooking.")

 Available in Multiple Regions